 So I just stayed there, waiting for my miserable end at a police station when another car stopped.
 It was a French fashion stylist who took me to Clermant-l’Herault and… offered me a job on the way (as her son’s English tutor).
 Then I took a 1,5 € bus to Montpellier.

 For the epilogue: I arrived to Montpellier (on Wednesday around midday), met my Couchsurfing host there and he told me that he had just lost almost 1200 € on booking his this year’s holiday in Krakow (!) with a French travel agency – the deal had turned out to be a scam.
 And when he was setting off on his last year’s holiday, he missed his flight, because the driver of the bus which he had taken to the airport had lost his way driving in Paris (and most of his unlucky passengers missed their flights that day).
 And they say hitch-hiking is a risky way of travelling.

 written by: Maria Dybicz

-Maria, an indecisive and disorganized jack of all trades, recently into teaching English and Latin dances.
+Maria – a loyal friend, a keen dancer, a polyglot-to-be.
 Born in Poland, but doesn’t feel she belongs there.
 Has visited most of southern, western and central Europe, as well as a part of the USA, only to conclude that she’d actually prefer to have a boring life with a home, a cat and a washing machine in it.
 Currently struggling to acquire that in the south of France.